Learn to DJ – The complete beginners guide!

 This is where one track’s playing speed, or tempo, is adjusted so its beats per minute (BPM) match with another.
 The two tracks can then play simultaneously at the same tempo and mesh together as one rather than clash.

-As beatmatching allows DJs to blend tracks together, new versions of songs can be created live depending on how the DJ decides to play and manipulate them.
+Beatmatching allows DJs to blend tracks together and create new versions of songs live, depending on how they choose to play and manipulate them.
 A DJ can combine vocals from one track with the instrumental sections of another, creating a completely new sound.
 The use of this skill to harmoniously put two tracks together is known as mixing.

 Mixing